Quantum thermalization must occur in translation-invariant systems at high temperature: EDGE Theorem

-\end{enumerate} The two functions $\varepsilon_{\mathrm{ED}}(N)$ and $\varepsilon_{\mathrm{GE}}(N)$ should be nonnegative and vanish in the thermodynamic limit $N\to \infty$, but otherwise can be arbitrary. \end{definition} The dispersion in the energy eigenbasis is measured by a small IPR $\sum_j\abs{\braket{E_j}{\psi}}^4$, which is the inverse of the so-called effective dimension or participation ratio, that estimates the number of eigenstates on which $\ket{\psi}$ is supported.
+The dispersion in the energy eigenbasis is measured by a small IPR $\sum_j\abs{\braket{E_j}{\psi}}^4$, which is the inverse of the so-called effective dimension or participation ratio, that estimates the number of eigenstates on which $\ket{\psi}$ is supported.

 Our next result shows that typical states in an EDGE thermalize as long as the Gibbs state has finite correlation length.
-Finite correlation length means that correlations between any pair of observables decay at least exponentially fast in their distance (up to a boundary-dependent factor)~\cite{SM}.
-This condition holds below a certain constant inverse temperature $\beta_*^{\mathrm{(corr)}}$ for any local Hamiltonian in any geometry~\cite{Kliesch2014,SM}.
+Finite correlation length means that correlations between any pair of observables decay at least exponentially fast in their distance (up to a boundary-dependent factor).
+This condition holds below a certain constant inverse temperature $\beta_*^{\mathrm{(corr)}}$ for any local Hamiltonian in any geometry~\cite{Kliesch2014} (see Supplementary Material).

 \begin{theorem}[EDGE Theorem] Consider any translation invariant, geometrically local Hamiltonian for $N$ qubits in $D$-dimensional lattice with nondegenerate spectral gaps.
 Let $\mathcal{E}_\beta$ be an EDGE and assume that the Gibbs state $g_\beta$ has finite correlation length.
-Then, for any geometrically local region $A$ with a constant number of qubits $N_A$, for any $\gamma<1/(D+1)$ at any temperature and for any $\gamma<1/2$ at sufficiently high temperature.~\cite{SM} \end{theorem} Our proof of Theorem~\ref{th:EDGE} is inspired by Ref.~~\cite{Huang2019}.
-Below we present the key ideas, leaving some technical details for the SM~\cite{SM}.
+Then, for any geometrically local region $A$ with a constant number of qubits $N_A$, for any $\gamma<1/(D+1)$ at any temperature and for any $\gamma<1/2$ at sufficiently high temperature. \end{theorem} Our proof of Theorem~\ref{th:EDGE} is inspired by Ref.~~\cite{Huang2019}.
+Below we present the key ideas, with the full technical details available in the Supplementary Material.

 \begin{proof} Quantum thermalization, $\norm{\psi(t)-g_\beta}_A \to 0$, can be split into two fine-grained statements.
 First, we show equilibration, which dictates that pure quantum states at late times become locally indistinguishable from their time-averaged mixed state $\rho_\infty\coloneqq \E_\tau[\psi(\tau)]$, i.e., $\norm{\psi(t)-\rho_\infty}_A \to 0$.
 Second, we prove a property akin to ergodicity, the local equivalence between temporally and thermally averaged ensembles $\norm{\rho_\infty-g_\beta}_A \to 0$.
 Once these two statements are proven, one obtains the desired result via a triangle inequality.